BaxterStockman/ansible-role-nginx_reverse_proxy/README.md

   appropriate to include in `location` blocks for reverse proxies.
 Specifies, among other things, the content of certain headers in forwarded requests.
   Defaults to `{{ nginx_extra_config_dir }}/proxy.conf`.
+- `nginx_owner`:  User that owns the NGINX configuration directory and configuration files.
+Defaults to `root`.
+- `nginx_group`:  Group that owns the NGINX configuration directory and configuration files.
+Defaults to `root`.
 - `nginx_locations_available_dir`:  Directory where configuration files
-  containing `location` blocks are stored.
+  containing `location` blocks will be placed.
 Defaults to `{{ nginx_config_dir }}/locations-available`.
 - `nginx_locations_enabled_dir`:  Directory containing symlinks to each `location` file in `nginx_locations_available_dir` that are marked as `enabled` in the `nginx_locations` list (see below).
 Defaults to `{{ nginx_config_dir }}/locations-enabled`.
-- `nginx_server_name`:  Argument to the `server` directive in the main `server` block of the NGINX configuration file.
-Can be a string or list of strings.
-  Defaults to `default`.
-- `nginx_owner`:  User that owns the NGINX configuration directory and configuration files.
-Defaults to `root`.
-- `nginx_group`:  Group that owns the NGINX configuration directory and configuration files.
-Defaults to `root`.
 - `nginx_locations`:  A list of hashes of the form:

 ```yaml